bitsofcotton/randtools/README.md

 The most of our complex interests has many of the perspectives we stand they caused by them intent.

+# appendix B
+The glitch might come from counting up combination of the combination as different sized problem forced reform into small sized description.

+This is because the element is up to aleph_0, the combinations are up to aleph_1, either combination of the combinations is also in aleph_1 in another layers but counting up them surface is up to aleph_2 in the raw layer same as elements.

+So referring after aleph_aleph_1 causes aleph_aleph_2 however, the description bucket is full for the problem.

+The true problem is, we can calculate them in the raw N space.

+In another words, up to aleph_1 formed problems are industry replaceable in practical, however, up to aleph_2 ill-formed problems are not.

+So another one of the true problem is, function counting bucket can be full when we describe them all also the optimized programs so.

+Either, if the raw N space attribute can be changed, the whole description on this bitsofcotton/randtools can be sand castle and be changed, either the function counting space affects.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU